woowenjun99/tp/docs/DeveloperGuide.md

 1. Download the jar file and copy it into an empty folder
 2. Go to that directory in the command line and run `java -jar FILENAME.jar`.
 3. The app should automatically create a data folder and the necessary files for the app to run.
+4. An internet connection is required to retrieve live exchange rates.
+If there is no internet, fallback values will be used instead.

 ### Help Command